totalnoMartina/aromatic-experience/README.md

-- Text that inspired posts is also taken from [Doterra](https://www.doterra.com/GB/en_GB) as an example of lerevant information this Blog would be about
+- Text that inspired posts is also taken from [Doterra](https://www.doterra.com/GB/en_GB) as an example of relevant information this Blog would be about
 - [Google Fonts](https://fonts.google.com/specimen/Playfair+Display?query=play) for the 'Playfair Display'